jergason/so-nlp-stuff/README.md

     pip install beautifulsoup4

-That should set you up with everythingy you need to run the scripts.
+That should set you up with everything you need to run the scripts.

 ##Workflow for getting tagged data
 1. Run `bundle install` to make sure you have all dependencies